At IMF, Brazil And France Renew Push For fairer International Taxation - UrduPoint

 Haddad called on countries to "enhance revenue mobilization through fair, transparent, efficient and more progressive tax systems" to make the system "fairer."

-Sitting alongside Haddad at the IMF event in Washington, French finance minister Bruno Le Maire renewed his calls for a global minimum tax -- and backed calls for a crackdown on tax avoidance.
+Sitting alongside Haddad at the IMF event, French finance minister Bruno Le Maire renewed his calls for a global minimum tax -- and backed calls for a crackdown on tax avoidance.

-France is among the world's advanced economies who have thrown their support behind a 15 percent global minimum tax rate, and has already implemented a minimum tax on the world's tech giants.
+France is among the world's advanced economies that have thrown their support behind a 15 percent global minimum tax rate, and has already implemented a minimum tax on the world's tech giants.

-In January this year, the European Union introduced a 15 percent minimum tax multinational companies active in inside the 27-member trading blocs.
+In January this year, the European Union introduced a 15 percent minimum tax for multinational companies active in the 27-member trading bloc.

-According to the Organisation for Economic Co-operation and Development (OECD), a global minimum tax could bring in an additional $200 billion in revenues per year.
+According to the Organization for Economic Co-operation and Development (OECD), a global minimum tax could bring in an additional $200 billion in revenues per year.

 Le Maire also called on the world's richest individuals to pay more in tax, outlining a series of steps to boost transparency and information-sharing between countries in order to better determine the correct amount of tax that the world's super-rich should pay.